EGuthrieWasTaken/tlnetcard_python/tlnetcard_python/system/administration/syslog/README.md

 |:------------:|:------:|:--------:|:-------------:|:--------------------------------------:|
 | ```server``` | String |    Yes   |      N/A      | The address of the server to be added. |

 Adds the provided server to the list of servers to upload syslogs to.
 If four servers are already active, then the provided server will not be added, and this function will return ```-1```.
-Otherwise, nothing will be returned.
+Otherwise, ```0``` will be returned.
 Example:

 ```python